D4dx-backend/ward-management/ward-management-system/FORM_BASED_WEEKS_IMPLEMENTATION.md

 # Form-Based Weeks Implementation Summary

 ## Overview
-The cluster visit system has been updated to show weeks based on actual form creation rather than arbitrary calendar weeks.
-This ensures that cluster visits are tracked only for weeks when forms were actually created by state admins.
+The House Visit system has been updated to show weeks based on actual form creation rather than arbitrary calendar weeks.
+This ensures that House Visits are tracked only for weeks when forms were actually created by state admins.

 ## Key Changes Made

-### 1. **Admin Cluster Visits API** (`/api/admin/cluster-visits.js`)
+### 1. **Admin House Visits API** (`/api/admin/cluster-visits.js`)
 **Changes:**
 - Modified to fetch unique week numbers and years from forms created by state admins
 - Sorts weeks by most recent first (year, then week number)